November 13th, 2017

-With December right around the corner, it’ll be Christmas and New Year’s before you know it!
+With Christmas right around the corner, it’ll be New Year’s before you know it!
 This is a good chance to reach out to your clients to spread some holiday cheer and deepen your involvement with the community.
 After all, great communication is one of the key drivers of success as a property manager.

-Here are three ways you can engage tenants and owners this Christmas:
+Here are five ways you can engage tenants and owners this Christmas.

 Here are some competition ideas for the taking:

-Hosting an event is a great way to engage tenants, owners and members of the community this Christmas.
+Hosting a virtual or socially-distanced event is a great way to engage tenants, owners and members of the community this Christmas.
 Not only does it allow your clients and potential clients to interact with your staff and vice versa, but it also provides brand exposure and shows your support for the community.

-You can host Christmas drinks or high tea, a Christmas charity drive or even walk a mile in heels for charity like Harcourts recently did.
+You can partner with local businesses to host an outdoor barbeque, wine-tasting event, letters to Santa workshop or Christmas movie night, just to name a few.
 If you’re really feeling the silly season, you can even host an ugly sweater party or Secret Santa!
-The key is to get everyone involved in the spirit of the holiday and give back to the community.
+The key is to get everyone involved in the spirit of the holiday.

-Additionally, be sure to document the event on camera so you have plenty of content to cross-post on social media afterwards.
+Additionally, be sure to document the event so you have plenty of content to cross-post on social media afterwards.
 Here are our top real estate video apps to help you out.